xavierleune/aerospike-client-php/doc/internals.md

 ---
-title: PHP v3 Client Internals
+title: Aerospike PHP Client Internals
-description: Learn about the internal architecture of the PHP v3 API for the Aerospike database.
+description: Learn about the internal architecture of the Aerospike PHP Client for the Aerospike database.
 ---

-# PHP v3 Client Internal Architecture
+# Aerospiek PHP Client Internal Architecture

-The PHP v3 Client API provides access to the Aerospike server via a set of PHP objects.
+The Aerospike PHP Client provides access to the Aerospike server via a set of PHP object classes.
 The objects are implented as a PHP extension implemented in the C programming language using the Zend Engine extension API.
-The Aerospike PHP v3 extension is layered on top of the Aerospike C client.
+The Aerospike PHP Client extension is layered on top of the Aerospike C client.

-The PHP v3 API is structurally quit similar to the other Aerospike client APIs, especially the Node.js client API.
+The Aerospike PHP Client API is structurally quit similar to the other Aerospike client APIs, especially the Java client API.

 ## Arrays as Containers